Endometriosis Awareness Month: Can acupuncture help ease the pain?

 What is endometriosis?

 This internal bleeding can lead to irritation, inflammation, pain and the formation of scar tissue.
-According to the latest statistics*, endometriosis affects 1 in 10 women in the UK.

 What are the symptoms of endometriosis?

 - Pain with periods that gets worse over time